-Pursuant to Executive Order 12968, the President of the United States has delegated security clearance determinations to each federal agency.
+Pursuant to Executive Order 12968, the President of the United States has delegated security clearance determinations to each individual federal agency.
 As a result, each federal agency security clearance process tends to be unique but they tend to share some similarities.
 These different federal agencies are supposed to follow the same Executive Order and Security Executive Agent Directive (SEAD) 4.

 These federal agency processes are not centralized and vary somewhat.
 Some federal agencies tend to focus more on foreign influence (CIA) and others more on drug usage (FBI).
-In addition to security clearances processed by the Department of Defense (DOD), other federal agencies have their own procedures and personnel that process their own security clearance decisions for federal employees and government contractors (e.g. DOS, DHS, DOI, NGA, DOE, NRO, CIA, etc).
-The National Security Agency (NSA) is an agency with its own security clearance process.
+In addition to security clearances processed by the Department of Defense (DOD), other federal agencies have their own procedures and personnel who process their own security clearance decisions for federal employees and government contractors (e.g. DOS, DHS, DOI, NGA, DOE, NRO, CIA, etc).
+The National Security Agency (NSA) is an agency with its own unique security clearance process.
 This article addresses the security clearance process at the NSA for security clearances and Sensitive Compartmented Information (SCI) access.

-The Clearance Process at the NSA
+The Security Clearance Process at the NSA

-The security clearance appeals process at NSA is similar to the procedures for DOD employees, but there are some differences.
+The security clearance appeals process at NSA is similar to the procedures for DOD employees, but there are some notable differences.
 The NSA follows the intelligence community (IC) policies regarding the processing of security clearances and SCI access.
 These policies are referred to in the Intelligence Community Policy Guidance (ICPG).
 The following are the usual steps in the security clearance review process for NSA clearance holders or applicants when they are confronted with security clearance issues.